 - Maligne Lake is approximately an hour’s drive from Jasper City.
-It is the largest rocky lake and Spirit Island, which is in the middle is one of the most photographed in the world.
+It’s the largest rocky lake, and Spirit Island, which is in the middle, is one of the most photographed in the world.
 You can walk around the lake or enjoy a cruise on the lake.
-Count about 50 € for a commented cruise of 1.5 hours costs around €50.
+A commented cruise of 1.5 hours costs around €50.

-- On the return between Maligne Lake and Jasper, you’ll find Medicine Lake, the second lake to be seen in Jasper National Park.
+- On the return journey between Maligne Lake and Jasper, you’ll find Medicine Lake, the second lake to be seen in Jasper National Park.

 Spend the night in Jasper, the park’s only “city” where you’ll find shops, restaurants and hotels.

-Among the most popular hikes, I advise you:
+Among the most popular hikes, I recommend:

 Accommodation in Jasper

 - Chateau Jasper: This hotel offers spacious and well-equipped double rooms from €110 a night.
 Most: the pool and spa area, the comfort of the rooms, the price / performance ratio.

 - Mount Robson Inn: Hotel near downtown Jasper, 2 minutes drive.
-Very quiet double room with views of the mountains from 200 € per night, breakfast included.
+Very quiet double room with views of the mountains from €200 per night, breakfast included.
 Most: the calm, 2 hot tubs.

 - Best Western Jasper Inn & Suites: The hotel offers several types of suites with seating areas, some with kitchenettes.
 They are all very warm and spacious.
-From 230 € per night, breakfast included.
+From €230 per night, breakfast included.
 The most: sauna, steam room, swimming pool, the good location, the warm welcome.

 - Fairmont Jasper Park Lodge : Located 7 km from Jasper, on the shores of Lac Beauvert.
-Double room warm and comfortable from 400 € per night.
+Double room warm and comfortable from €400 per night.
 Pros: the beautiful lakeside location, the heated outdoor pool, the attentive staff.

-If you have a small budget to sleep in Jasper National Park, I recommend Jasper Downtown Hostel.
-This hostel offers dorm beds from €30 per night.
-Everything is super clean and modern.
+If you have a small budget, I recommend Jasper Downtown Hostel.
+This hostel offers dorm beds starting at €30 per night, and everything is clean and modern.

 Day 8-9: Banff National Park

-- Stop at Sunwapta Falls
+- Stop at Sunwapta Falls.